szilard/GBM-perf/README.md

 So Spark MLlib GBT is still 100x slower than the top tools.
 In case you are wondering if more nodes or bigger data would help, the answer in nope.

+##### Spark MLlib on 100M records

+Besides being slow Spark also uses 100x RAM compared to the top tools.
+In fact, on 100M records (20GB after being loaded from disk and cached in RAM) it crashes out-of-memory even on servers with 1 TB RAM, see details [here](https://github.com/szilard/GBM-perf/issues/18).

 ## Recommendations